harryckh/Sheffield-CAZ/README.md

 3. DiD Analysis
 4. Traffic Data Preparation and Changes
 5. Traffic Correlation

+This notebook will perform the majority of the process.
+Data is stored in pickles in the associated files to save on loading time (would take a few hours), but these raw files were downloaded straight from SUFO and their processing is all done in here.

 Step 2: Set the folder_path to specify the working directory.